Dasharo/docs/docs/transparent-validation/rte/Change-MAC-Addres.md

 run bootcmd
 ```

-After RTE Boots MAC Adress can be veifed my running:
+After RTE boots, verify the MAC address:

 ```bash
 ip link show eth0
 ```

-> Note: If Serial ID change, you will lost your custom MAC.
+> Note: If the Serial ID changes, your custom MAC will be lost!